arianab68/Interactive-Lab-Hub/Lab 3/README.md

 ## Storyboard

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
-(Stuck?
-Make a device that talks for dogs.
-If that is too stupid, find an application that is better than that.)

 **Storyboard:**